 - over trimming the outboard motor or sterndrive

 - concave hull damage causing the transom to lift and pulling the propeller toward the water’s surface

 Can ventilation ever work to your advantage?

 Occasionally, venting a propeller can be used for positive results.
-In a stainless steel outboard propeller, vent holes can be used to raise RPM for a quicker hole shot that does not affect top-end speeds.
+In a stainless steel outboard propeller, vent holes behind the blade can be used to introduce bubbles which add turbulence that allows the propeller to spin a bit faster.
+This will raise RPM for a quicker hole shot that does not affect top-end speeds.
+It can be helpful for boats that have difficulty getting onto plane, since it allows the engine to turn at higher RPMs.
 If your prop did not come with pre-drilled vent holes, we can add them!
 This is not always a recommended option.
 Bring your prop to our propeller professionals for advice.